Olivia Pratt-Korbel: Reward of £50k offered in hunt for girl's killer

 Olivia's mother Cheryl Korbel was shot in the wrist as she tried to shut the door and her daughter suffered a fatal shot to her chest.

+"I would appeal to anyone who has information which could help us with our investigation to come forward.

+"This offender and those protecting him are a blight on the community and the impact they have on the decent people of the community is toxic."

-Her funeral is due to take place at St Margaret Mary's Church in Dovecot on Thursday.
+Olivia's funeral is due to take place at St Margaret Mary's Church in Dovecot on Thursday.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk